sh4i-yurei/quint-code/README.md

 /fpf-2-check
 ```

-Claude checks logical consistency.
+The AI checks logical consistency.
 H1 and H3 pass.
 H2 has issues: circular dependencies emerge when you trace the event flow.
 H2 stays L0 with noted concerns.

 ```bash
 /fpf-3-research  # Check external evidence